ChakKwanUSC/EE559-credit-default-prediction/README.md

 4. Run all cells to see results

 # requirements
-Note: all requirements should be available in Colab already. python3, Numpy, Pandas, Matplotlib
+Note: all requirements should be available in Colab already: python3, Numpy, Pandas, Matplotlib